20 Jobs Where You Can Listen to Music

 1. Music Teacher

-Teaching music is a great way to share your passion with others, and most music teachers can choose what music they play in their classrooms.
-Music teachers often specialize in a particular instrument, such as piano, guitar, or violin.
-As a music teacher, you can offer private lessons, teach music in a school, or work in music stores that offer training.
+Teaching music lets you share your passion.
+Most music teachers choose the music they play in class.
+They often specialize in instruments like piano, guitar, or violin.
+As a music teacher, you can offer private lessons, teach in schools, or work in music stores providing training.

 2. DJ

-If you love music, becoming a DJ might be the perfect job.
-DJs need music to do their job!
-They typically get to choose the music, making it an excellent gig for music lovers.
+If you love music, DJing might be the perfect job.
+DJs need music to do their job and usually get to choose the tracks.
+It’s an excellent gig for music lovers.

-DJs get paid to play music for others to enjoy and have a lot of control over the music they play.
-They can also work in different venues, including clubs, radio stations, weddings, and even people’s homes.
+DJs play music for others to enjoy and have significant control over their music choices.
+They can work in various venues like clubs, radio stations, weddings, and even homes.

 3. Musician

-You can be a recording artist, perform in a band, or play music for others to enjoy.
-Musicians can also work in various venues, such as music schools, churches, and music festivals.
+You can be a recording artist, perform in a band, or play music for others.
+Musicians also work in different venues like music schools, churches, and festivals.

 4. Sound Technician